 - Heat up your iron to the lowest heat setting and allow the melted polyester to soften.

 - With a wooden spatula, remove as much of the melted material from the soleplate, taking care not to scratch the surface.

 - Mix 1 part baking soda and 1 part water in a bowl.
 This will act as a mild abrasive.

-- Dip a cloth in the mixture and a using circular motion, remove any bits of residue.
+- Dip a cloth in the mixture and using a circular motion, remove any bits of residue.
 Be careful not to burn yourself.

 - If there are still pieces of fabric stuck to the plate, you can try acetone-based nail-polish remover on the spot when the iron has cooled.